chesterwizzle/Haikuverse/README.md

     *   **Avatar Customization:** Users can personalize their public profile with animated frames and "flair" (icons) that represent their unlocked achievements.
     *   **Unified Notifications:** A centralized notification screen alerts users to all community interactions, including new comments on their stars, new followers, and achievements they've unlocked.
     *   **Community Moderation:** Star owners can moderate comments on their creations (approve/reject) or report them for abuse, which automatically blocks the user and creates a moderation ticket.
+    *   **Full Account Control:** Beyond community interaction, users have complete control over their account's lifecycle.
+This includes secure, in-app password changes and the option for a complete, irreversible account deletion, giving users the ultimate say over their presence in the Haikuverse.

 *   **Technical Architecture & Key Concepts:**
     *   **Backend-Orchestrated Logic:** Critical actions like following a user or awarding an achievement are handled by dedicated **HTTP-triggered Cloud Functions**.
 This ensures data integrity, security, and atomicity, as multiple database operations are executed in a single, reliable transaction on the server.